Perspective in photography composition seems, on the surface, to be quite straight forward, and actually it is.

 Use different viewpoints

 To get variety out of a shoot, vary your viewpoint.
-Different viewpoints not only offer a different way of looking at a scene, they also change the dynamics and atmosphere of an image.
+Different viewpoints in photography not only offer a different way of looking at a scene, they also change the dynamics and atmosphere of an image.

 Changing your position changes the perspective, because it changes the spatial relationship between elements in a scene.